 Distance learning

-Over 30 countries around the world have already closed schools of all levels, trying to organize distance learning programs to save didactic continuity and the right to education.
+Over 30 countries around the world have already closed schools of all levels, trying to organize distance learning programs to save educational continuity and the right to education.
 We still don't know if the school year is already over or not.

 Educational institutions at all levels are struggling to increase their ability to stream lectures.
 It is not just a question of bandwidth, but of educating teachers on how to teach, and students on how to learn via the Internet.